Roman Iron Pugio Blade

 Cf.: Bishop & Coulston, Roman Military Equipment from the Punic Wars to the Fall of Rome, (Oxford, 2006), pp. 83-87.

-Formerly in the E. S. collection, Berlin.
+Formerly in the E. S. collection, Berlin, acquired in the 1990s.